mattpovich/sedfitting-ysos/recipes/find_ysoc_procedure.md

 ## RECOMMENDED QUALITY-CONTROL CHECKS

-### Check the spatial distributions of the candidate YSOs on an image of the target field.
+### Examine the spatial distributions of the candidate YSOs on an image of the target field.

 **%**